Ask the Expert

 To avoid Kordon, termites build mud tubes around the barrier which are detected during an inspection by a qualified Timber Pest Inspector.
 Steps are then taken to eliminate the termite colony before significant damage can be done.

-When termites get concealed access, such as when Kordon is not installed, access is gained for a long period resulting in significant and expensive damage.
+When termites get concealed access, such as when Kordon is not installed, access is gained for long periods before being detected.
+This results in significant and expensive damage.

 Kordon has been extensively tested by the CSIRO and has been evaluated to have a durability and design life in excess of 50 years.
 This represents the life expectancy of a building as deemed by Australian Building Codes Board (ABCB).